Isotarge/ScriptHawk/README.md

 ###Basic functionality
 - Player position, rotation and speed will be displayed on screen
 - Use L to levitate and the D-Pad to move quickly around the map
+- Press / to reset max velocity, odometer etc.

+###Advanced functionality
+- The telemetry system records everything shown in ScriptHawk's OSD to the Lua console in CSV format
+- Type angleCalc.open() in the Lua console to open a calculator for the angle between 2 points in game, written by [The8bitbeast](https://twitter.com/the8bitbeast)
+- Type lock_y = true in the Lua console to freeze the player's Y position, lock_y = false to disable
+- Type loadASMPatch() in the Lua console to load a MIPS R4300i assembly patch for any N64 game, huge thanks to [notwa/lips](https://github.com/notwa/lips)

 ###Writing your own ScriptHawk module
 1. Implement the API detailed in [Docs/Design.txt](Docs/Design.txt), a template is provided at [games/blank.lua](games/blank.lua)